 1. Domain expertise training

 Sales success begins with a deep understanding of the industry.
-Domain expertise is the foundation upon which effective selling is built
+Domain expertise is the foundation upon which effective selling is built.

 Companies can foster industry-specific knowledge by:

-• Providing targeted training programs
+- Providing targeted training programs

-• Encouraging collaboration with experts
+- Encouraging collaboration with experts

-• Allowing access to information and content
+- Allowing access to information and content

-• Immersing sales teams in industry events
+- Immersing sales teams in industry events

-• Investing in collaboration tools for efficient team communication
+- Investing in collaboration tools for efficient team communication

 A salesperson equipped with domain expertise – and the tools they need to continuously expand their knowledge base – is better positioned to address customer needs.

-1. Product training
+2. Product knowledge training

 In-depth product knowledge is essential for successful selling.
 When sales representatives understand your product,service benefits and features, they can translate your company’s value to clients.
-While this may seem intuitive, 48% of salespeople admit to needing help communicating value
+While this may seem intuitive, 48% of salespeople admit to needing help communicating value.

 Ongoing product training ensures that sales teams stay informed about new offerings, enabling them to showcase the value proposition to customers.
 When companies prioritize ongoing product training, they’re also investing in long-term success, as:

-1. Sales skills training
+3. Sales skills training

 Sales is about more than just communicating product value.
 There’s an art to selling; investing in nurturing the soft skills needed to sell is just as important as keeping teams informed of new product features.
+Still, 85% of reps receive coaching on closing current deals, while only 24% are coached on long-term skills, indicating a shortfall in strategic development.

 Continuous training in negotiation, communication, and relationship-building skills is paramount.
 The soft skills that translate into impressive sales numbers are often overlooked.
 You can change that by directly encouraging soft skills development by providing a framework for sales conversations.
-Approaches such as:

-empower sales teams to qualify leads appropriately and conduct meaningful conversations.
+Approaches such as BANT (Budget, Authority, Need, Timeline) and MEDDIC (Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, Champion) empower sales teams to qualify leads appropriately and conduct meaningful conversations.

-1. Training on company processes and systems
+4. Training on company processes and systems

 Modern sales processes are intertwined with technology.
 Training on CRM systems, CPQ and billing tools, and other company-specific processes is essential for efficiency and customer satisfaction.
 These tools have the added benefit of having built-in automation features that can reduce the need for sales teams to spend time on redundant tasks.